gkapfham/python-talk-abstracts/pycon_education_2025_execexam.md

 ## Key Takeaways

-- Learn why executable examinations are more effective than traditional assessments
+- Learn the benefits of executable examinations for assessing programming skill
-- Implement Python programming tasks that can be automatically assessed
 - Master the use of testing frameworks to verify student code submissions
 - Design scaffolded programming challenges with appropriate difficulty levels
 - Deploy context-aware feedback systems that help students learn from mistakes
 - Integrate automated assessment tools into your existing teaching workflow
 - Create a more equitable evaluation process through consistent automated grading
+- Learn how to use local and cloud-based LLMs to provide context-aware feedback